SDraw/samp-lib-3dmenu/Readme.txt

 - Custom rotaion for menu.
 - Setting params for every box like for object.
 - Auto-calculatting of new lines and box position.
-- Limits: MAX_PLAYERS menus and manual limited boxes (default is 16).
+- Limits: MAX_PLAYERS menus, one menu per player (if you want to create more menus per player, just change in #define MAX_3DMENUS from MAX_PLAYER to MAX_PLAYERS*N where N is number of menus per player) and manual limited boxes (default is 16).

 Requirements
 - 0.3e or upper SA-MP server.